kflorendo/cuda-debugger-optimizer-scripts/README.md

 * The `-c` flag specifies the path to the .cu file to debug.
 * The `-v` flag specifies the variable or expression to get the check overwriting for.
 * The `-l` flag specifies the line number to check overwriting of the variable/expression at.
+* The `-t` flag specifies the type of the variable/expression (int, string, and float are supported).
+* The `-a` flag specifies if the value is part of an array or not (and whether we should record the array index in the output).